LeoCh98/LeoCh98/README.md

 # 💫 About Me:
-I'm currently studying on National University of Costa Rica.<br>I'm looking laboral experience to expand my knowledge<br>Ask me about Java/C++ troubles and web desing.<br>I'm looking to collaborate with others developers and share experiences.
+I'm currently studying on National University of Costa Rica.👨‍💻<br>I'm looking laboral experience to expand my knowledge.🌱<br>Ask me about Java/C++ troubles and web desing.🧐<br>I'm looking to collaborate with others developers and share experiences.✌️

 ## 🌐 Socials: